PF

 Instructions

 4. 4Add the remaining 1 tablespoon sesame oil to the same skillet over medium heat.
-Once the oil is glistening, add the bell peppers and cook, stirring, until they begin to soften, about 4 minutes.
-Add the green onions, cashews, ginger, garlic, and dried chili peppers and cook, stirring, until fragrant, about 2 more minutes.
+Once glistening, add the bell peppers and cook, stirring, until beginning to soften, about 4 minutes.

 Nutrition — Per Serving